DIVD-NL/SecurityMeldpunt/_posts/20-05-28-Citrix-ShareFile.md

 Please take note that applying the patches only resolves this vulnerabilty for "storage zones" that are newly created after the patch has been applied.
 To resolve the vulnerability for pre-existing "storage zones", a mitigation tool must be applied to all storage servers in the cluster.

-[DIVD](https://www.divd.nl) researchers have scanned for vulnerable, Dutch, ShareFIle server.
+[DIVD](https://www.divd.nl) researchers have scanned for vulnerable, Dutch, ShareFile server.
 [The Security Hotline](https://www.securitymeldpunt.nl) will contact the administrators of these servers.

 For more and up to date information and advice, please look at our [case page](/DIVD-2020-00007/).